TWO ISRAELS? TWO KINGDOMS? TWO SECOND COMINGS? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

-And I will make them one nation in the land upon the mountains of Israel; and one king shall be king to them all: and they shall be no more two nations, neither shall they be divided into two kingdoms any more at all.
+“and I will make them one nation in the land, on the mountains of Israel; and one king shall be king over them all; they shall no longer be two nations, nor shall they ever be divided into two kingdoms again.
 (Ezekiel 37:22)

 At one time we Gentiles were not part of Israel but now we have been made a part of the true Israel founded on the Apostles and Prophets.

-That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: (Ephesians 2:12)
+that at that time you were without Christ, being aliens from the commonwealth of Israel and strangers from the covenants of promise, having no hope and without God in the world.
+(Ephesians 2:12)

 Paul is stating here that at one time we Gentiles were not a part of Israel.
 The implication is we are now being added to Israel and to the covenant God has made with Israel.
 We are not a separate body of “Gentile Christians.”

-For he is our peace, who hath made both one, and hath broken the middle wall of partition between us [between Jew and Gentile]; (Ephesians 2:14)
+For He Himself is our peace, who has made both [Jew and Gentile] one, and has broken down the middle wall of separation, (Ephesians 2:14)

 In Christ we Gentiles have been made one with the Jews.

-Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; (Ephesians 2:19)
+Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, (Ephesians 2:19)

 The “saints” (above) refers to the Jewish saints, for the first Christians were Jews.
 The original Body of Christ was made up of Jews.
 It was difficult for the early Christians to accept the fact that God desired to add Gentiles to the Church of the Lord Jesus Christ.